 I can still see my grandmother on Sunday family gatherings opening her oven door to inspect two slabs or pork ribs tied with string, one on top of the other and filled with sauerkraut and onions and then served with a side of mashed potatoes and that delicious gravy it rendered.
 Food is always best served with a large side or two of good memories!

 Last winter, pork ribs were on sale, so I grabbed a slab intent to make a soup of which I had no recipe.
-My goal was to try to duplicate a wonderful pork soup I enjoyed in a small Michigan town.
+My goal was to try to duplicate a wonderful tomato-based pork soup I enjoyed in a small Michigan town.
 After some googling, I really did not find any.
 They are rare.
-But, lo and behold, I found many pork and sauerkraut recipe.
+But, lo and behold, I found many pork and sauerkraut recipes.
 In Poland, it is called Kapusniak.
 In Lithuania, it called Kapusta.

 My associate at work, who is skeptical about sauerkraut, deemed it lick-the-bowl delicious.

 I made this in my small, 12-cup Instant Pot pressure cooker.
 If you do not have a pressure cooker, just simmer on the stove, covered, for a good two hours or so.
 In the pressure cooker, it is done in 30 minutes!

 Many recipes also use Kielbasa, but I only recommend that if you have access to authentic smoked Kielbasa that is not sold in sealed plastic.
 Some use mushrooms, fresh or dried, but I find mushrooms in the pressure cooker come out rubbery.
 If you do use mushrooms, cut them in large chunks.

 At any rate, do not omit the spices--and that includes the dill!
 Sour cream could be an option---but when is the opportunity of sour cream ever an option!

 And do garnish with the bones!
 If you have children, they will love the novelty.

 - 2 cups diced potatoes (I used baby golden, some left whole, others cut in half)